 Oughtred House / Caretaker's Residence/Caretaker's Resdidence

-As of July 2023, work has begun on the Oughtred reception area and visitors centre, and will include an accessible washroom.
+As of July 2023, work has begun on the Oughtred House, and the new space will include an accessible washroom.
 Soon we'll be welcoming you there!

 The major part of the Oughtred House is off-limits to the public.
 It is the private residence of our caretaker who provides the village with a watchful presence and regular care.